Trailblaze CLI¶

 trailblaze session¶

-Every blaze records a session — save it as a replayable trail
+Manage the current device session — save it as a replayable trail, inspect steps, end it

 Synopsis: